madebyollin/hintbot/README.md

 ![](readme_images/model_progress.png)

-The model output is substantially better than a standard downscale.
+The model output is *substantially* better than a standard downscale.
 However, it still falls short of human performance (for now).
-This is not an indicator that the human performance is unreachable–rather, it's just a sign of my own lack of experience in building models.
-It probably needs more parameters, or something.
+This is not an indicator that the human performance is unreachable–rather, it's a sign that this project is still young.

 **Wait, how does it work in-browser?**

 I've used [keras.js](https://github.com/transcranial/keras-js/) to do the processing client-side.
-It loads and renders very quickly because the model (and size of input/output) is very small.
+The size of the model (it's designed around small inputs/outputs and has comparatively few parameters) allows it to render output instantly.

 **Is this really an important problem?**